WICG/webcomponents/proposals/DOM-Parts.md

 There is also a question of how mutable parts should be, and whether a `PartGroup` can appear as a part of another `PartGroup` for nested template instances or not.
-It doesn’t make much sense for the list of *DOM parts* associated with `PartGroup` to get mutated after we’ve started committing things but there certainly is a room for adding or removing *DOM parts* based on new input or state.
+It doesn't make much sense for the list of *DOM parts* associated with `PartGroup` to get mutated after we've started committing things but there certainly is a room for adding or removing *DOM parts* based on new input or state.

 If we made the relationship between *DOM parts* and `PartGroup` not dynamically mutable, users of this API could still create a new `PartGroup` each time such a mutation would have needed instead.